chains-project/bacardi/results/results_baseline_cot_buggy_line/deepseek-deepseek-chat/e70bd198fa1e1d65f86e071b8ebdd021141cfa95/patches/patch1/responses/PGS_CirclePacking.java_response.txt

 	 * {@code points} defines the maximum number of circles the packing can have; in
 	 * practice, the packing will contain somewhat fewer circles.
 	 * <p>
-	 * Circles in this packing do not overlap and极 are contained entirely within the
+	 * Circles in this packing do not overlap and are contained entirely within the
 	 * shape.
 However, not every circle is necessarily tangent to other circles (in
 	 * which case, such a circle will be tangent to a shape vertex).
 	 *